Logo

 Plan 2 Loans

-• Repayment threshold: £27,295 per year (as of 2023/24), frozen until 2025
+• Repayment threshold: £27,295 per year (frozen until 2025)

-• Interest rate: Variable based on income and study status:
+• Interest rate: Variable based on income and study status

 • Write-off period: 30 years from the April after you finish your course